Scenic Cycling Routes

 Day 3

-Today, we will descend off of the Cumberland Plateau and roll over to Lynchburg, TN.
-It's famous for one thing: the Jack Daniels Distillery.
+Today, we will explore Suwanee and the gothic campus of the University of the South before our exciting descent off of the Cumberland Plateau.
+Country roads take us by Tims Ford Lake and over to Lynchburg, TN.
+It’s famous for one thing: the Jack Daniels Distillery.
 Ironically, the highest selling American whiskey in the world is manufactured in a dry county.
-That doesn't seem to be a problem, as Moore County and its major employer get along just fine.
-We'll tour the distillery and visitor center before lunch.
-After a bite in charming Lynchburg, we'll roll back up to Monteagle (climb optional).
-We'll savor a hearty dinner together with maybe a sample or two from today's excursion!
+That doesn’t seem to be a problem, as Moore County and its major employer get along just fine.
+We’ll tour the distillery and visitor center before lunch.
+After a bite in charming Lynchburg, we’ll roll back up to Monteagle (climb optional).
+We’ll savor a hearty dinner together with maybe a sample or two from today’s excursion!

 Day 4